rwynx/Northstar-Commands-and-Audio-Overriding/README.md

 ## • It's time to make the mod itself.
 When you successfully identified your event, it's time to start making it.

-* Mod folder must contain "audio" folder and "mod.json" If you don't know how to make a mod.json, you can just download one of the sound mods and edit it.
+First of all, mod folder must contain "audio" folder and "mod.json" If you don't know how to make a mod.json, you can just download one of the sound mods and edit it.

 **Example of a mod.json:**